Police declare riot at Seattle protests, make arrests

 SEATTLE – Seattle police declared a riot Saturday following large demonstrations in the city's Capitol Hill neighborhood and deployed flash bangs and pepper spray to try to clear an area near where weeks earlier people had set up an “occupied protest zone” that stretched for several blocks.

-Via Twitter, police said they had made more than two dozen arrests for assault on officers, obstruction and failure to disperse.
-They also said they were “investigating a possible explosive damage" to the walls of the city's East Precinct police station.
+Authorities said rocks, bottles, fireworks and mortars were thrown at officers as they attempted to clear the area over the course of several hours stretching into Saturday night.

-Authorities said rocks, bottles, fireworks and mortars were thrown at officers as they attempted to clear the area over the course of several hours.
-One officer was hospitalized with a leg injury caused by an explosive.
+Via Twitter, police said they had made at least 45 arrests for assaults on officers, obstruction and failure to disperse.
+Twenty-one officers were left with mostly minor injuries.

 Earlier, protesters in Seattle broke through a fence where a youth detention facility was being built, with some people setting a fire and damaging a portable trailer, authorities said.